Mkdatagithub/Machine-Learning/README.md

 # Machine-Learning
-These are the assignments completed for my Coursera Machine learning calls taught by Andrew Ng, Stanford
+These are the assignments completed for my Coursera Machine learning class starting June 2017 taught by Andrew Ng, Stanford